MathieuPlachot/SimplePilot/README.md

 # Features

 ## Manual Mode (MANU)
-The manual mode allows to directly control the tiller through the User Interface application by imcrements.
+The manual mode allows to directly control the tiller through the User Interface application by increments.

 ## Automatic Mode (AUTO)
 The automatic mode lets the boat follow a GPS heading (setPoint) through PID control of the tiller speed and direction (configurable coefficients)